kbaileyky/VersionClassifier/Test/Posting-your-first-message-Chrome.md

 If you do not have an account, put your email in the text box under register and click on the "Request invite on https://dev.privly.org" button.

 ### Register for PrivlyAlpha

 Go to the [Privly Alpha website](https://privlyalpha.org) and type your email in the "Want an Invite?" text box and click the "Get Invited" button.

-    You will then recieve an email with further instructions.
+You will then receive an email with further instructions.

 ### Register for dev.Privly (for developers)

 Go to the [Dev.Privly website](https://dev.privly.org) and type your email in the "Want an Invite?" text box and click the "Get Invited" button.

-You will then recieve an email with further instructions.
+You will then receive an email with further instructions.

 ## Logging in